Elizabeth Catlett: Artistry

-Her subjects range from sensitive maternal images to confrontational symbols of Black Power, and portraits of Martin Luther King, Jr., Malcolm X, Harriet Tubman, Rosa Parks, and writer Phyllis Wheatley, as she believed that art can play a role in the construction of transnational and ethnic identity.
+Her subjects range from sensitive maternal images to confrontational symbols of Black Power, and portraits of Martin Luther King Jr., Malcolm X, Harriet Tubman, Rosa Parks, and writer Phillis Wheatley, as she believed that art could play a role in the construction of transnational and ethnic identity.
 Her best-known works depict black women as strong and maternal.
 The women are voluptuous, with broad hips and shoulders, in positions of power and confidence, often with torsos thrust forward to show attitude.
 Faces tend to be mask-like, generally upturned.
 Mother and Child (1939) shows a young woman with very short hair and features similar to that of a Gabon mask.
-A late work Bather (2009) has a similar subject flexing her triceps.
-Her linocut series The Black Woman Speaks, is among the first graphic series in Western art to depict the image of the American black woman as a heroic and complex human being.
+A late work Bather (2009), has a similar subject flexing her triceps.
+Her linocut series The Black Woman Speaks is among the first graphic series in Western art to depict the image of the American black woman as a heroic and complex human being.
 Her work was influenced by the Harlem Renaissance movement and the Chicago Black Renaissance in the 1940s and reinforced in the 1960s and 1970s with the influence of the Black Power, Black Arts Movement and feminism.
 With artists like Lois Jones, she helped to create what critic Freida Tesfagiorgis called an "Afrofemcentrist" analytic.

 The Taller de Gráfica Popular pushed her to adapt her work to reach the broadest possible audience, which generally meant balancing abstraction with figurative images.
-She stated of her time at the TGP, "I learned how you use your art for the service of people, struggling people, to whom only realism is meaningful."
+She stated of her time at the TGP: "I learned how you use your art for the service of people, struggling people, to whom only realism is meaningful."

-Critic Michasel Brenson noted the "fluid, sensual surfaces" of her sculptures, which he said "seem to welcome not just the embrace of light but also the caress of the viewer's hand."
-Ken Johnson said that Ms. Catlett "gives wood and stone a melting, almost erotic luminosity."
-But he also criticized the iconography as "generic and clichéd."
+Critic Michasel Brenson noted the "fluid, sensual surfaces" of her sculptures, which he said "seem to welcome not just the embrace of light but also the caress of the viewer's hand".
+Ken Johnson said that Ms. Catlett "gives wood and stone a melting, almost erotic luminosity".
+But he also criticized the iconography as "generic and clichéd".

-However, Catlett was more concerned in the social messages of her work than in pure aesthetics.
+However, Catlett was more concerned with the social messages of her work than with pure aesthetics.
 "I have always wanted my art to service my people – to reflect us, to relate to us, to stimulate us, to make us aware of our potential."
 She was a feminist and an activist before these movements took shape, pursuing a career in art despite segregation and the lack of female role models.
 "I don't think art can change things," Catlett said: "I think writing can do more.
 But art can prepare people for change, it can be educational and persuasive in people's thinking."